turingschool/curriculum/source/topics/debugging/debugging.markdown

 Typically, something associated with it will cause it.
 You don't expect things way off on the other side of the interpreter to be the cause.

-For example, after we installed [Seeing is Believing](sib) into Corey's atom editor, he found that the editor was not working.
+For example, after we installed [Seeing is Believing][sib] into Corey's atom editor, he found that the editor was not working.
 Not only did Seeing is Believing not work, but when he'd load a new window, many things in the editor were messed up.